Darkyenus/tproll/README.md

 public static void main(String[] args) throws Exception {
     TPLogger.setLogFunction(
             new LogFunctionMultiplexer(
-                    LogFunction.DEFAULT_LOG_FUNCTION, // Log to console
+                    SimpleLogFunction.CONSOLE_LOG_FUNCTION, // Log to console...
-                    new FileLogFunction(new File("test logs")) // & Log to file in "test logs" directory
+                    new FileLogFunction(new File("test logs")) // and to a file in "test logs" directory ));
-            ));

     LOG.warn("tproll {} !", (System.currentTimeMillis() & 1) == 0 ? "is great" : "rules");